ucb-bar/fpga-zynq/README.md

 This readme contains 3 major sets of instructions:

-1) <a href="#quickinst">Quick Instructions</a>: This is the simplest way to get started - you'll download the relevant prebuilt-images from your board and learn how to run binaries on the RISC-V Rocket Core.
+1) [Quick Instructions](#quickinst): This is the simplest way to get started - you'll download the relevant prebuilt-images from your board and learn how to run binaries on the RISC-V Rocket Core.
 These instructions require only that you have a compatible board - neither Vivado nor the RISC-V Toolchain are necessary.

-2) <a href="#bitstream">Modifying the Bitstream</a>: These instructions walk through what we believe is the common case - a user wanting to impact a custom-generated Rocket Core.
+2) [Modifying the Bitstream](#bitstream): These instructions walk through what we believe is the common case - a user wanting to impact a custom-generated Rocket Core.

-3) <a href="#fromscratch">Building from Scratch</a>: Here, we discuss how to build the full stack from scratch.
+3) [Building from Scratch](#fromscratch): Here, we discuss how to build the full stack from scratch.
 It is unlikely that you'll need to use these instructions, unless you are intending to make changes to the configuration of the Zynq ARM Core or `u-boot`.

-Finally, the bottom of the README contains a set of <a href="#appendices">Appendices</a>, which document some common operations that we believe are useful.
+Finally, the bottom of the README contains a set of [Appendices](#appendices), which document some common operations that we believe are useful.

-1) Quick Instructions <a id="quickinst"></a>
+1) Quick Instructions <a name="quickinst"></a>
 ------------------
 _Using prebuilt images get hello world on board_